 Chattanooga is a very walkable city, and it’s filled with art installations to enjoy.
 Explore them yourself by using the Experience Visual Art Map to chart a course and see more of the city.
 Along the way, stop by at the Hunter Museum of American Art, located in a beautiful group of buildings that sits high on the bluff above the Tennessee River.
 Here you’ll find art from the colonial period through today, including paintings, sculptures, glasswork, and crafts.

-A limited number of guests are allowed to visit each day, so make sure to get your tickets ahead of time to ensure you get to experience the attraction.
-In addition to required masks for guests over age 12, limited capacity, and timed-entry, the Tennessee Aquarium just upgraded its HVAC system as a safeguard against COVID-19.
-There are 10 new units that feature ultraviolet light filters that intend to help disinfect the air.
-Click here to read more about the upgrade.
+A limited number of guests are allowed to visit each day, so make sure to get your timed-entry tickets ahead of time to ensure you get to experience the attraction.

 No family trip to Chattanooga would be complete without a visit to Ruby Falls.
 The tallest and deepest underground waterfall in the U.S. is an impressive natural wonder to behold, accessible from a 26-story elevator and surrounded by unworldly caverns.
 Take a guided tour to learn about the cave and rock formations underground.
 Outside the cave, you can enjoy an incredible view of the Tennessee River and the surrounding valleys from Lookout Mountain Tower and Blue Heron Overlook.
 Then you can have some fun by taking on the 700 feet of zip lines and a climbing tower on the property.
 The kids won’t want to leave.